AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/OMF_Ingress_Topics.md

 **Body**

-A MappedTopic object.
+A Topic object.

 **Returns**

-A MappedTopic object.
+A Topic object.

 ***********************